Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Spatial distribution

-Since the published tables for $R$ and $W$ do not list the plate of origin for each SPF, we have determined this as follows: for each SPF, we find all plate centers within 3$^{\circ}$ in declination, and then select the plate whose center is nearest in horizontal separation.
-We have noted all SPFs whose position is overlapped by the fields of view of multiple plates, and which cannot be unambiguously assigned to a single plate, so that we can remove these in the analyses discussed in later sections.
+Since the published tables for $R$ and $W$ do not list the plate of origin for each SPF, we have determined this as follows: for each SPF, we find all plate centres within 3$^{\circ}$ in declination, and then select the plate whose centre is nearest in horizontal separation.
+We have noted all SPFs whose positions are overlapped by the fields of view of multiple plates, and which cannot be unambiguously assigned to a single plate, so that we can remove these in the analyses discussed in later sections.
+This corresponds to about 10\% of the SPFs in $R$ and 12\% in $W$.

 We found that counts of SPFs per plate in both $W$ and $R$ exhibit enormous variation.
-In $W$, the number of SPFs per plate ranges from zero to 2,149 (Plate 090R), with an average of 257.5 and standard deviation of 337.2.
+In $W$, the number of SPFs per plate ranges from zero to 2,149 (plate ID 090R, label E1465), with an average of 257.5 and standard deviation of 337.2.
 In $R$, the number of SPFs per plate ranges from zero to 105 (Plate 08BW), with an average of 8.1 and standard deviation of 10.3.
 Figure \ref{fig_plate_counts_cdf} shows the cumulative fraction of SPF counts as a function of the total fraction of plates, ranked in order of decreasing counts from left to right.
 The first datum plots as $\sim 0.012$ on the $y$ axis because the first plate, being the most crowded, comprises over 1\% of all the SPFs in the dataset.
 This figure illustrates that 50\% of the plates contain nearly 90\% of the SPFs in $W$.